Ishai-Marom/Microservices-Training/README.md

 We'll accept data loss that will happen when the first team decide to switch their database.
 While in reality the first team will need to make sure their persistant data have been transfered to the new database, and there are ways of doing so, it is outside the scope of this exercise.

 ## Set up

+### IDE

+Some options:
+- Using visua Studio 2022.
+Best option if it works properly for you.
+- Using Visual Studion Code with at least these extensions:
+    - .NET Install Tool
+    - C#
+    - C# Dev Kit
+    - C# Extensions
+- Any other you see fit.

 Here we'll write some infrastructure set up needed to be done for the excercise.